Maximize your Website ROI with Google Analytics Funnel and Goal Setting

 The purpose of a path or funnel is to provide customers with direction so that they do not aimlessly wander through your site and you miss out because of dissatisfied visitors and lost sales opportunities.
 If you want them to buy or contact you, you need to take the visitor and lead them by showing them the way.

 Google Analytics Funnel tracking is used, then, to measure how effective a particular process is at leading your visitor down an intended path then converting that visitor into a goal – a sale or contact information.

 Funnels provide a detailed path analysis, mapping out where in the sales process you have problems or leaks in your sales funnel.
 Like roadblocks, funnel leakage are pages in the sales cycle where visitors are leaving the sales process or sales steps and preventing your visitors from buying or signing up.
 Funnels provide a visual roadmap for defining and addressing sections of the site that need adjustment and attention to move more visitors along the sales path.
 Funnels help focus and refine the sales process and lead to increase the defined goal conversion process as mentioned above in setting up Google Analytics goals.

-Contact us today if you need help with Google Analytics Goal and Funnel set up and implementation of Google Site Analytics.
+Contact us today if you need help with Google Analytics consultation for Goal and Funnel set up and implementation of Google Site Analytics.